A Survey on Data Augmentation in Large Model Era: Introduction

 The contributions of this paper are as follows:

 \begin{enumerate} \item We present a comprehensive overview of large model-based data augmentation methods, spanning three dimensions: approach, data post-processing, and application.
 Our analysis covers data augmentation techniques applicable to natural language processing (NLP), computer vision (CV), and audio signal processing. \item In terms of approach, we extensively summarize existing data augmentation methods that leverage advanced large language models (LLMs) and diffusion models.
-This provides an insightful perspective into the future trajectory of data augmentation research. \item We also delve into future challenges associated with the development of data augmentation methods that incorporate sophisticated large models. \end{enumerate}
+This provides an insightful perspective into the future trajectory of data augmentation research, we also show the evolutionary tree of large model-based data augmentation in \figurename~\ref{fig:evolutionary-tree}. \item Regarding data post-processing, we delineate Top-$K$ selection, model-based, score-based, and cluster-based approaches, aiming to explore how to refine augmented data.
+As for application, we examine the deployment of large model-based data augmentation methods across various tasks and obtain valuable conclusions on the success and failure cases of large model-based data augmentations. \item We summarize current protocols and benchmarks to evaluate large model-based data augmentation methods.
+We also delve into future challenges associated with the development of data augmentation methods that incorporate sophisticated large models. \end{enumerate}

 The structure of this paper is as follows: Section \ref{sec-back} introduces the foundational concepts of LLMs, diffusion models, and data augmentation methods.
 Section \ref{sec-appro} reviews current large model-based data augmentation methods, focusing on (1) Image data augmentation, (2) Text data augmentation, and (3) Paired data augmentation techniques.
 Section \ref{sec-DPP} examines existing data post-processing approaches that utilize large models.
 In Section \ref{sec-app}, we outline the application scenarios of the surveyed papers.
 Section \ref{sec-sum} synthesizes the key insights from this survey, while Section \ref{sec-challenge} explores significant future challenges in the field.
 The paper concludes with Section \ref{sec-conclusion}, summarizing our findings and contributions.